List of municipalities in Quebec: Municipalities

 A municipality (French: municipalité) in Quebec is the "[t]erritory over which a local authority is exercised in accordance with municipal laws."
 The Municipal Code of Quebec applies to all municipalities in Quebec.

-Quebec has 656 municipalities that are simply designated "municipalities".
-They had a cumulative population of 1,060,877 in the 2021 Census of Population.
+Quebec has 653 municipalities that are simply designated "municipalities".
+They had a cumulative population of 1,041,020 in the 2021 Census of Population.
 Quebec's largest and smallest municipalities are Sainte-Sophie and Saint-Benoît-du-Lac with populations of 18,080 and 43.
-Quebec's largest and smallest municipalities by land area are Eeyou Istchee James Bay and Howick with 283123.42 km2 and 0.96 km2.
+Quebec's largest and smallest municipalities by land area are Eeyou Istchee Baie-James and Howick with 283123.42 km2 and 0.96 km2.

 Cree village municipalities

 In Quebec, a Cree village (French: village cri) is an "[a]gglomeration inhabited mainly by the Crees and located on category 1A lands as defined in the James Bay and Northern Quebec Agreement", while a Cree village municipality (French: municipalité de village cri) is the "[t]erritory over which a local Cree authority is exercised in accordance with the Act respecting the Cree villages and the Naskapi village."
 The Cree Villages and the Naskapi Village Act applies to all Cree village municipalities in Quebec.

 Quebec has 8 Cree village municipalities of which 7 were unpopulated as of the 2021 Census of Population.
 With 10 residents, Mistissini was Quebec's only populated Cree village municipality as of 2021.
 The province's largest and smallest Cree village municipalities by area are Mistissini and Nemaska with land areas of 488.03 km2 and 47.89 km2.